Are you in crisis? Please call the Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255).

 If you or someone you know needs help, call 1-800-273-TALK (8255) immediately.
 This is the number for the National Suicide Prevention Lifeline, a 24-hour service available to anyone in need of help.
 Never ignore or underestimate remarks about suicide.
 Take them seriously, and make certain that the person in crisis is cared for.
 And if you think your friend is in immediate danger, do not leave him or her alone—stay there and call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

-On this page you can read more about signs to notice if you're concerned about yourself or a friend.
-Sometimes it is hard to know when help is needed but you should never hesitate to ask for help.
-Seeking help is a sign of strength and NEVER a wrong decision.
-Knowing what to look for and recognizing 12 signs and symptoms of mental health disorders can help you help yourself and others get important care.
+Sometimes it is hard to know when help is needed, but you should never hesitate to ask for help.
+Seeking help is a sign of strength, and NEVER a wrong decision.
+Knowing what to look for and recognizing the signs and symptoms of mental health disorders can help you help yourself and others get important care.

-This page gives tips about helping a friend you may be concerned about.
-In addition to 10 suggestions to keep in mind, you can also find conversation starters or questions to ask as well as a chart of ideas worth trying and others worth avoiding.
+Read more about how to help a friend.
+In addition to 10 suggestions to keep in mind, you can also find conversation starters or questions to ask as well as a chart of ideas worth trying, and others worth avoiding.

-Here you'll find suggestions about where to go for help as well as other recommended websites for getting more information on mental health, mental illness and helping friends and loved ones.
+Know where to turn.
+Here you'll find suggestions about where to go for help as well as other recommended websites for getting more information on mental health, mental illness, and helping friends and loved ones.

 Are you an Active Minds chapter interested in sharing this information with students on your campus?
 Want to encourage students to seek help and reach out?
 Download the Active Minds Get Help for Mental Health Educational Campaign materials, including postcards, bookmarks, resource guides and more!

 Friends made a difference for Emily: